Asus Transformer Pad Infinity Review

 Even the gorgeous looks of the Transformer Pad Infinity couldn’t distract us from the stunning 10.1-inch high-resolution and extremely bright display.
 The resolution is the most detailed you’ve seen on Android at 1920 x 1200 pixels, which results in a great 224ppi.
 That’s just slightly short of the new iPad’s 2048 x 1536 display with 264ppi.

-Super IPS+ LCD technology it employs.
+pixel detail might be slightly sub-par when compared to the iPad, the Infinity has another advantage with this being the brightest screen we’ve seen so far thanks to the Super IPS+ LCD technology it employs.
 With the large built-in battery and the additional one on the keyboard dock, Asus went really a long way into making this display extra bright for the outdoors without fearing a huge hit on battery longevity.
 While by default, the brightness maxes out at around 460 nits, you can easily turn on Super IPS+ mode for outdoor viewing in settings, and that boosts brightness to the whopping 700 nits.
 At such a high luminosity, contrast ratio suffers slightly compared to the default settings and there is a very slight degradation in the quality of blacks, which you may not even notice.
 Viewing angles are excellent and the screen retains its vivid colors at even more exreme angles.

 Another definite plus, we’d mention the strong oleophobic coating, which makes using the screen an absolute pleasure - your finger leaves no smudges or fingerprints whatsoever.